thibaultcha/lua-cassandra/README.md

 end
 ```

+## Roadmap

+- [] Support for authentication
+- [] Support for binary protocol v3 named values when binding a query
+- [] Support for binary protocol v3 default timestamp option

 ## Running unit tests

 We use `busted` and require `luasocket` to mock `ngx.socket.tcp()`.
 To run the tests, start a local cassandra instance and run: